 Some students who apply for CIT courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, the Institute offers a second chance to reach the required entry standard through a CIT Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the CIT Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.

-In order to sit the CIT Mathematics Examination, students MUST APPLY ONLINE (www.cit.ie/maths) by 12.00 noon on Monday 21st August 2017 (provisional).
+In order to sit the CIT Mathematics Examination, students MUST APPLY ONLINE (www.cit.ie/maths) by 12.00 noon, Monday 20th August 2018.

 Important Information